 MESSAGE FROM THE DIVISION DIRECTOR

 Emory University School of Medicine has a rich and enduring legacy leading advanced gynecologic care for women.
 With the rapid pace of new surgical techniques and innovative research in the treatment of gynecologic disease, the Department has grown and heavily invested in the Division of Female Pelvic Medicine and Reconstructive Surgery (FPMRS).
 The Division serves women with pelvic floor disorders through high quality patient care, innovative educational programs, and state-of-art research.
 The scope of our Division’s practice includes evidence-based care for the treatment of pelvic organ prolapse, urinary incontinence, fecal incontinence, and sexual dysfunction.
 Our Division also provides advanced minimally invasive gynecology for women with endometriosis, uterine fibroids, and abnormal bleeding.
-We have assembled a diverse health care team that includes four fellowship-trained urogynecologists.
+We have assembled a diverse health care team that includes two fellowship-trained urogynecologists.

-The Division also offers a three year ACGME accredited Fellowship in Female Pelvic Medicine and Reconstructive Surgery for qualified candidates who have completed a residency in either Urology or Obstetrics and Gynecology.
+The Division also offers a three year ACGME-accredited Fellowship in Female Pelvic Medicine and Reconstructive Surgery for qualified candidates who have completed a residency in either Urology or Obstetrics and Gynecology.
 The program provides extensive training in the diagnosis, evaluation, and non-surgical management of female pelvic floor disorders.
 The resident and fellow curriculum is designed to provide the trainee with diverse clinical, research, and teaching opportunities.
 Specifically, we offer a large surgical volume inclusive of vaginal, abdominal, robotic, and laparoscopic approaches to pelvic reconstructive surgery.
 Emory Gynecology and Obstetrics residents are an integral part of our Division's practice and a formal rotation is completed during the 3rd year of residency training.
 There are opportunities to participate in clinical and/or translational research projects related to female pelvic floor disorders.
 The residents and fellows are mentored by the FPMRS faculty at three academic sites: Emory University Hospital, Emory University Hospital Midtown, and Grady Memorial Hospital.
 There are also clinical training opportunities at the Atlanta VA Medical Center.

 Our goal is to provide diagnostic and therapeutic options tailored to a patient’s specific pelvic floor needs.
 We provide education to improve health literacy about female pelvic floor disorders.
 Our philosophy is that it is important to provide patients with up-to-date information and resources that encourage their active participation in decision making.